Game-Theoretic Frameworks for Epidemic Spreading and Human Decision Making: A Review: Game-Theoretic decision-making in Epidemics

 \textit{Social distancing occurs later but ends sooner than the wide spreading of epidemics:} As we can see from the top left figure in Figure~\ref{fig:DynamicsWithAndWithoutSD}, under equilibrium social distancing, social distancing is never used until part-way into the epidemic and ceases before the epidemic fully dies out.
 That means at the beginning of the epidemic, individuals will not be alert to take any interventions until the epidemic prevails.
 And social distancing practices are going to be lifted before the epidemic completely ends when the situation gets better.

 \textit{Social distancing leads to a smaller epidemic but prolongs the epidemic:} When comparing the time series data on the top left figure and its counterpart on the bottom left figure of Figure~\ref{fig:DynamicsWithAndWithoutSD}, one can observe that social distancing reduces the scale of the epidemic and prolongs the prevalence of the epidemic.
-Even though social distancing prolongs the epidemic, practicing social distancing is still important since it helps `flatten the curve' and avoid a large number of individuals being infected in a short period of time.
+Even though social distancing prolongs the epidemic, practicing social distancing is still important since it helps `flatten the curve'. {``flattening the curve'' reduces the number of cases that need intensive care at any given time, giving health-care workers, hospitals, police, schools, and vaccine-developers time to prepare and respond without becoming overwhelmed.
+Essential facilities (e.g., hospitals and schools) can still function normally with a tolerable level of infection.
+Slowing and spreading out the tidal wave of cases will save lives.
+Flattening the curve keeps society going.}

 Now let's shift the focus to the finite-horizon problem where vaccines are universally available at a given time $t_f$.
 As is shown in Figure~\ref{fig:FiniteTimeSpreadingDynamics}, at an equilibrium, social distancing will last until the very time when vaccines are universally available.
 When the wide availability of vaccines arrives sooner, social distancing begins sooner.
 When the vaccine becomes available at $t_f = 8.6$ (see the left plot in Figure~\ref{fig:FiniteTimeSpreadingDynamics}), individuals save $50\%$ of the cost of infection per capita by practicing social distancing.
 When the vaccine becomes available earlier, say when $t_f = 6.5$, $80\%$ of the cost of infection can be saved per capita.